osism/python-osism/README.md

 ### States

+The state 0 is reserved.
+Newly added devices are always in state 0.

 The transfer of a device from a state a to a new state b takes place in 4 phases.

 In phase 1 the state of a device in the Netbox is changed.